LeagueBuilders/LeagueBuilderFrontend/README.md

 # League Builder

-## A fast and powerful way to test out new item build for the game League of Legends
+## A fast and powerful way to test out new item builds for the game League of Legends

 ### Demo: